-(2) The day-to-day management of, and investment decisions for, the Portfolio's portfolio are made by the Small/Mid-Cap Value Senior Investment Management Team.
-Messrs.
-MacGregor and Turenchalk are the investment professionals with the most significant responsibility for the day-to-day management of the Portfolio's portfolio.
+(2) The day-to-day management of, and investment decisions for, the Portfolio's portfolio are made by the Adviser's Thematic and Sustainable Equities Investment Team.
+Mr. Roarty is the investment professional with the most significant responsibility for the day-to-day management of the Portfolio's portfolio.

-^{} Mr. Keith is expected to retire as President, Chief Executive Officer and a Director of the Fund as of March 31, 2021 and from the Adviser effective June 30, 2021.
+\ Mr. Keith is expected to retire as President, Chief Executive Officer and a Director of the Fund as of March 31, 2021 and from the Adviser effective June 30, 2021.